sofiawallq/awesome_aussies/README.md

 + All the pictures used in the project – the header image, the image used in the content on the landing page and the images in the About the breed-section were all taken from the Open Source page [Pexels](https://www.pexels.com/sv-se/).
 + All of the images were run through [Tinypng](https://tinypng.com/) to make them “lighter” and adapted for display on the web – so that the page doesn’t take to long to load because of heavy image files.
 + Some of the images used were cropped with the help of Photoshop Express.

-Imperative mood missed in commit messages for the first part of the porject, lost in translation to swedish so didn’t understand that until halfway through the project